Deutsche Post wins review of EU state aid probe decision

 "It's a small step towards a victory.
 Now the next step is for the lower court to decide if our challenge has a legal substance," a spokesman for the company said.
 He added that the ruling had no immediate impact on any demands to repay aid.

-Since Deutsche Post's privatization in the 1990s, European regulators have waged legal battles with the German government over whether the company got preferential treatment compared with competitors.
+Since Deutsche Post's privatisation in the 1990s, European regulators have waged legal battles with the German government over whether the company got preferential treatment compared with competitors.

-In 2002, the Commission ordered Deutsche Post to repay 572 million euros ($788.36 million)of state aid that the company used to subsidize its loss-making parcels business in the 1990s.
+In 2002, the Commission ordered Deutsche Post to repay 572 million euros (487.57 million pounds) of state aid that the company used to subsidise its loss-making parcels business in the 1990s.
 The ruling was annulled later that year.

 Deutsche Post tried to have that investigation shut down, arguing at that the matter had already been concluded with the 2002 decision.